 A plastic kitchen countertop is best maintained with warm water and dish soap.
 For stubborn dirt, glass cleaner or spirit supplement the care products.
 It is important to avoid harsh detergents because they can attack the surface.

-A kitchen countertop made of natural stone (granite, marble or eg slate) is best cleaned immediately, as it is very sensitive to acids.
-Clear water and possibly a mild care product (at best, especially for natural stone) are sufficient.
+A kitchen countertop made of natural stone (granite, marble, or e.g., slate) is best cleaned immediately, as it is susceptible to acids.
+Clearwater and possibly a mild care product (at best, especially for natural stone) are sufficient.
 Again, do not use overly aggressive cleaners!
-Once a year you should treat the plate with a suitable impregnating agent.
+Once a year, you should treat the plate with a suitable impregnating agent.

 When aggressive cleaners are okay

 Care-intensive work surfaces may be cleaned at irregular intervals with a strong cleaner.
 First, the product should be tested in an inconspicuous place.
 Otherwise, stains or damage may occur.